Upcoming Electric Cars in India 2026: Which to Wait For

 FAQ

 Is the Maruti e-Vitara still upcoming?
-No. The Maruti e-Vitara is already on sale in India, starting around ₹13.49 lakh with a claimed 517 km range.
+No. The Maruti e-Vitara is already on sale in India, from ₹15.99 lakh ex-showroom (or ₹10.99 lakh on Maruti’s battery-subscription plan), with a claimed range of up to 543 km.
 If it fits your budget, there is little reason to wait for something else.

 Should I wait for an upcoming EV or buy one now?
-Buy now if you need a car within three months and an on-sale EV fits your budget.
-Wait only if you specifically want the Tata Sierra EV, or you want to read real-world ownership reviews before committing.
-Do not wait for 2027 cars like the Mahindra BE.07 or Tata Avinya.
+Buy now if you need a car within three months and an on-sale EV fits your budget, especially since the Tata Sierra EV has now launched too.
+Wait only if your budget is ₹25 lakh plus and you specifically want the Mahindra BE.07 or the three-row Tata Safari EV, both due late in 2026.
+Do not wait for far-off 2027 cars like the Tata Avinya.

 What is the cheapest upcoming electric car in India in 2026?
 Among genuinely upcoming models, the Kia Syros EV is expected to be one of the most affordable at around ₹15 to 18 lakh.
 Cheaper EVs like the Maruti e-Vitara and Kia Carens Clavis EV are already on sale.